brianzou03/PruSustainableInvestment/README.md

 # PruSustainableInvestment
-Hackathon project focusing on tracking investments in order to suggest more environmentally friendly alternatives, and to align with a more sustainable company goal.
+Prudential's 2024 Intern Hackathon - Team PRUfessionals

+## PruSERV (Sustainable Environmental Resource Valuation)
+Our platform aims to track the environmental impact of corporate investments, analyze and visualize the sustainability of investments, then offer more sustainable alternative investments.

+## Project Details

 ### Installations
 ```
-npm install react-router-dom
-npm install sqlite3
-npm install chart.js

-cd backend
-npm init -y
-npm install express sqlite3 cors
+npm install
 ```

 ### How to run

-#### 1st run the backend (in console 1)
+#### 1. Run the backend (in console 1)
 ```
+cd my-app
 cd backend
-rm -rf node_modules
-npm install
 node server.js
 ```

-#### 2nd run the frontend (in console 2)
+#### 2. Run the frontend (in console 2)
 ```
 cd my-app
 npm start